open-telemetry/opentelemetry-java-instrumentation/examples/extension/README.md

           -Dotel.javaagent.extensions=build/libs/opentelemetry-java-instrumentation-extension-demo-1.0-all.jar
           -jar myapp.jar
      ```
-for multiple extensions, using jar files directory path for `otel.javaagent.extensions` value.
+Note: to load multiple extensions, you can specify a directory path for the `otel.javaagent.extensions` value.

 ## Embed extensions in the OpenTelemetry Agent